-Pedrito Martinez is a Grammy-nominated Cuban percussionist, singer and composer who is the world’s first-call Rumbero.
+Pedrito Martinez is a Grammy-nominated Cuban percussionist, singer and composer.
+He is the world’s first-call Rumbero, a true force of nature.
+He’s young, but is already a legend in the music industry.

 Pedrito and regular collaborator, Jazz pianist Alfredo Rodriguez, play a “Yoruba Soy” concert at Carnegie Hall’s Zankel Hall on Saturday, December 4, 2021 at 7:30pm.
 From $36. carnegiehall.org 🇨🇺